JustWhit3/matrixop/Reference Guides/README_reference_guides.md

 - `fstream`: to manage input and output stream on files.
 - `string`: to manage strings with no limit of lenght in bytes.
 - `cmath`: to manage mathematical functions.
+Is used the namespace `std` to simplify the writing of `iostream` functions.

 ## Template class: "MaxPtr" ([link](https://github.com/JustWhit3/Matrix-Class/blob/master/Reference%20Guides/templateClass_MaxPtr.c%2B%2B))
 Template class useful to find maximum value of a pointer.
 It depends on the following arguments: